-Screen Bottom Board Name Screen Bottom Board Technique Bottom board with #8-mesh (1/8") screen surface Formulation Passive Mode of Action Falling mites drop out of colony through screen.
-Treatment Time/ Use Frequency Continuous, year-round Time of Year Year-round Effectiveness Perhaps up to 10% effective (in northern areas only) BIP Results Nationally no advantage in 4 consecutive survey years; however, in northern states a 12.4% reduction of loss was recorded in one survey year.
-Conditions for Use Replace hive bottom; leave space below for trash.
-Restrictions May attract scavengers beneath hive; may reduce brood rearing in lowest box during population increase (early spring).
-Advantages Low-tech and inexpensive; may be used with hive debris sticky board.
+Screen Bottom Board Name Screen Bottom Board Technique Replace solid bottom board with #8-mesh (1/8") screen surface Formulation Passive Mode of Action Falling mites drop out of colony through screen.
+Treatment Time/ Use Frequency Continuous, year-round Time of Year Year-round, unless in cold climate regions, it should be removed.
+Effectiveness Perhaps up to 10% effective (in northern areas only) BIP Results Nationally no advantage in 4 consecutive survey years; however, in northern states a 12.4% reduction of loss was recorded in one survey year.
+Conditions for Use Replace hive bottom; leave space below for trash ('garbage pit').
+Restrictions May attract scavengers beneath hive; may reduce brood rearing in lowest box during population increase (early spring) and bees may be hesitant to go downward into lowest brood box to rear brood.
+Advantages Low-tech and inexpensive; may be used with hive debris sticky board; an be used with stickyboard as monitoring method for Varroa infestation.
 Disadvantages Minimal to little control; may need to close hive bottom when fumigant Varroa control chemicals are used; may inhibit brood rearing in lower frames in spring with cool temperatures.
 Considerations Minimally to not effective; must be used with other controls; not reliable as single control technique; works best with good hive location (sunny site, good air drainage and hive ventilation with winter protection in northern locations).

-Sanitation Name Sanitation (bee biosecurity) comb management Technique Brood Comb Culling (replacement) + culling brood comb with high number of drone cells; basic hive sanitation; locating hives in sunny sites with good air drainage; Reducing bee adult drifting.
-Formulation Remove & replace brood frames every 3 to 5 years; remove brood frames with more than $\frac{1}{3}$ of cells with drone-sized cells/brood Mode of Action Culling older brood frames & removing drone brood cells; remove dead-outs; store equipment inside or close stacks of equipment with drawn comb; place hives in sunny areas with good air drainage; space out colonies in apiary by adding distinguishing color, markings, or apiary landmarks to reduce drifting of adult bees; clean hive inspection equipment between hives.
-Treatment Time/ Use Frequency Continuous use beginning at apiary establishment.
+Sanitation Sanitation ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ Name Sanitation (bee biosecurity) comb management Technique Brood Comb Culling (replacement) + culling brood comb with high number of drone cells; basic hive sanitation; locating hives in sunny sites with good air drainage; Reducing bee adult drifting.
+Formulation Remove and replace brood frames every 3 to 5 years; remove brood frames with more than 1⁄2 of cells with drone-sized cells/brood Mode of Action Culling older brood frames and removing drone brood cells to reduce accumulated residues in hives; remove dead-outs; store equipment inside or covered stacks for security; place hives in sunny areas with good air drainage; space out colonies in apiary by adding distinguishing color, markings, or apiary landmarks to reduce drifting of adult bees; clean hive inspection tools between hives.
+Treatment Time/ Use Frequency Continuous examination and taking actions as needed every time hives inspected.
 Move undesired frames to edge of box during active season, remove when broodless.
-Time of Year Population Increase and Population Decrease Effectiveness Unknown; considered to improve overall colony health BIP Results Beekeepers who replaced more than 50% of their comb in a given year lost more colonies than those beekeepers who did not replace any comb in all 4 survey years.
+Time of Year Population Increase and Population Decrease Effectiveness Unknown; considered to improve overall colony health and bee environment in the hives.
+BIP Results Beekeepers who replaced more than 50% of their comb in a given year lost more colonies than those beekeepers who did not replace any comb in all 4 survey years.
 Conditions for Use Possible negative effect on bee population if 5 or more combs removed at one time.
-Restrictions May reduce potential honey harvest; brood comb culling best performed under ideal comb drawing conditions (or replace with honey storage frames).
-Advantages May assist with improving overall colony health and performance.
+Restrictions May reduce potential honey harvest; brood comb culling best performed under ideal comb drawing conditions (or replace with empty drawn honey combs from honey supers).
+Advantages May assist with improving overall bee colony health and performance and reduce accumulated residues of used control chemicals for Varroa control.
 Disadvantages Culling costs in colony resources.
 Considerations Minimally to not effective if used without other controls; avoid movement of frames or bees between colonies except as specific management activity.